Skip to content

 I am a sinner.
 I am the result of sin.
 I am born in sin.
 My soul is under sin.
 I am the worst of sinners.
 O Lord who has the beautiful eyes, Save me, O Lord of the Sacrifice.

 Please browse other articles here.
-They start at the beginning of human history and show from the Sanskrit and Hebrew Vedas this plan of God to save us from darkness and bring us into light, offered to us as a gift.
+They start at the beginning of human history and show from Hebrew Vedas this plan of God to save us from darkness and bring us into light, offered to us as a gift.

 This Diwali, as you light candles and exchange gifts, may you experience this gift of inner light from the Lord Jesus like Paul had experienced and had been changed by many years ago and which is also offered to you.
 Happy Diwali